tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 Should we keep transactions that could never have been valid in the cache?
 Assuming that receiving such transactions is rare, and the peer that sent them is banned, do we need to occupy space in the mempool cache with these transactions?

-An open question is, if a transaction comes from a banned peer, and is invalid, should the other - good peers, be banned for having sent it.
-Our current proposal is no, as this would potentially open an attack vector for malicious nodes to disconnect a node form good peers by sending bad transactions.

 ## Implementation considerations

 When a transaction failes `CheckTx`,it is not stored in the mempool but **can** be stored in the cache.
-If it is in the cache, it cannot be resubmitted again (as it will be discovered in the cache and not checekd again).
-These two scenarios require different implementation of banning in case `CheckTx` failed.
+If it is in the cache, it cannot be resubmitted again (as it will be discovered in the cache and not checked again).
+These two scenarios require a different implementation of banning in case `CheckTx` failed.

 In both cases we need to keep track of the peers that sent invalid transactions.
 If invalid transactions are  cached, we also need to keep track of the `CheckTx` response code for each transaction.
 Currently the `ResponseCheckTx` code is checked in `resCbFirstTime` of the mempool.
 If  invalid transactions are kept in the cache, the check is ran only when a transaction is seen for the first time.
 Afterwards, the  transaction is cached, to avoid running `CheckTx` on transactions already checked.